clicknium/clicknium-docs/doc/api/python/uielement/get_size.md

 # get_size
 ***def get_size(self, timeout: int = 30) -> ElementSize***

-Get the size(height and width) of the element.
+Get the size(height and width) of the target element.

 **Parameters:**
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
-    &emsp;ElementSize, the class definition as following:
+    &emsp;ElementSize object, the class definition as following:
 ```python
     class ElementSize: